GoGuardian

 Now that we are 18 months into a pandemic, our biggest challenge is not who has a device or internet and who doesn’t — it’s who is using those devices effectively and who isn’t.
 Are the devices being used for student engagement or for compliance?
 I work with teachers every day on closing that divide, whether it’s for a traditional student or a fully virtual one.
 Here are some tips on making sure you’re using technology for student engagement vs. compliance to close that digital divide:

-1. Encourage creativity with project-based learning
+1. Encourage creativity with project-based Learning

 The creation vs. consumption argument has been around for a long time in education.
-The more a student is creating, the more engaged they are in the learning process.
+The more a student is creating, the more engaged they are in the Learning process.
 For example, are students consistently using a website for math facts for rote memorization?
 That is consumption with no output.
 How about they build a digital replica of a house on Minecraft using those math facts, and the model of the house holds the answers?
-“It’s not the destination, but the journey” truly is the case when it comes to project-based learning.
+“It’s not the destination, but the journey” truly is the case when it comes to project-based Learning.

 2. Take advantage of digital student engagement tools